Taking care of yourself when you have type 2 diabetes starts with learning everything you can about your body and your treatment.

 The role of insulin in type 2 diabetes

 Your body helps lower blood sugar by releasing insulin.
-Insulin is a hormone made in the pancreas, a gland behind your stomach.
+Insulin is a hormone made in the pancreas.
 Insulin helps sugar move out of the bloodstream and into many cells of the body, where it is used for energy.
 If you have type 2 diabetes, your body does not make enough insulin, and the insulin that your body produces does not work as well as it should.
 Both of these situations can lead to too much sugar in your blood.

 Taking steps to manage your type 2 diabetes